argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Git.md

     For ApplicationSets with a templated `project` field, [the source of truth _must_ be controlled by admins](./Security.md#templated-project-field)
     - in the case of git generators, PRs must require admin approval.

+    The directory and file generators cannot be combined.
+As such, there is currently no way to exclude paths using the file generator.

 ## Git Generator: Directories

 The Git directory generator, one of two subtypes of the Git generator, generates parameters using the directory structure of a specified Git repository.